SelinaHhan/RecipeAnalysis/README.md

 While both groups peak around log-minutes ≈ 4 (about 55 minutes), high-calorie recipes show a slightly wider spread and a second bump at higher durations.
 This suggests that high-calorie recipes may involve longer or more complex preparation on average, but the overlap between the groups is significant.

-To further compare raw cooking times, we used a box plot(figure4) grouped by calorie_group().
+To further compare raw cooking times, we used a box plot grouped by calorie group.

 <iframe
   src="assets/boxplot.html"